1852 Info 1a: John Harper Crompton

 1852info1a, sheet 2

-In the 1871 census John Harper was already set in the apprenticeship that would take him into his own building business, being employed by Barmby Smith, a builder in Hutton Cranswick.
-Robert Smith was also a builder in the same village.
-His father James, at the time of the 1871 census, was a widower working shepherd at Ganstead, separated from his family.
+In the 1871 census John Harper was already set in the apprenticeship that would take him into his own building business, being employed by Barmby SMITH, a builder in Hutton Cranswick.
+Robert SMITH was also a builder in the same village. john Harper's father James, at the time of the 1871 census, was a widower working shepherd at Ganstead, separated from his family.

 1871 Census Sun/Mon.
 2/3rd April 1871